JNP-Solutions/Slacken/metrics/README.md

 * Classifier: library and heuristic used, e.g. std_R10 for the standard library with the R10 heuristic.
 * Detected taxa: Number of species-level taxa detected
 * Expanded taxa: Number of taxa in the detected set after adding descendants, such as strain taxa
-* Gold set size: Number of species-level (and below) taxa in the gold set for this sample family
+* Gold set size: Number of species-level (and below) taxa in the gold set for this sample family.
+This is the set of taxa from the union of the ground truth mappings for all the samples in this run, promoted to a higher level if necessary (e.g. strain to species) to match the genomic library being used.
 * TP: Number of true positive taxa detected (members of the gold set)
 * FP: Number of false positives detected
 * FN: Number of false negatives (members of the gold set not detected)